zendiy-mgos/hcsr04/README.md

 ```js
 HCSR04.create(trig_pin, echo_pin);
 ```
 Create and initialize the sensor instance.
-Return the instance, or `null` on error.
+Returns the instance, or `null` on error.

 |Parameter||
 |--|--|